wavefrontHQ/docs/pages/doc/proxies.md

 ```

 * `MY_INSTANCE` is your Wavefront instance, for example, the URL could start with `https://example.wavefront.com`
-* `PROXY_ID` is the ID, which you can find in the Proxies browser in the Hostname column.--->
+* `PROXY_ID` is the ID, which you can find in the Proxies browser in the Hostname column.

 ### More Info